Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 #### 2. Create a PaymentIntent

-Using the payment method ID from the previous step, create a new request and add the ID to the request.
+Using the payment method ID from the previous step, create a new request and add the ID to the body parameters.

 In the ``Body`` tab, select ``x-www-form-urlencoded`` and add the following required parameters: